nrwl/nx/docs/generated/api-react/generators/storybook-configuration.md

 ---
 title: '@nrwl/react:storybook-configuration generator'
-description: 'Set up storybook for a react library'
+description: 'Set up storybook for a react app or library'
 ---

 # @nrwl/react:storybook-configuration

-Set up storybook for a react library
+Set up storybook for a react app or library

 ## Usage